orthanq/orthanq/README.md

 # ![Orthanq](logo.svg)

-Haplotype abundance quantification using a Bayesian model that is based on collecting evidences from Kallisto and Varlociraptor.
+Haplotype abundance quantification using a Bayesian model that is based on collecting evidences from Varlociraptor.

-Orthanq is still a prototype and under active development.
+Orthanq is under active development.

 ## Building for development and manual installation